quicwg/base-drafts/draft-ietf-quic-transport.md

 failures, as the issuing endpoint might be unable to continue using the connection IDs with the active connection.

-An endpoint SHOULD limit the state it commits to retiring connection IDs using RETIRE_CONNECTION_ID by limiting the number of connection IDs that it tracks for retirement to at least twice the active_connection_id_limit.
+An endpoint SHOULD limit the state it commits to retiring connection IDs.
+An endpoit SHOULD allwo for sending and trackign a number of RETIRE_CONNECTION_ID frames of at least twice the active_connection_id limit.
 An endpoint MUST NOT forget a connection ID without retiring it, though MAY choose to treat having too many connection IDs in need of retirement as a connection error of type CONNECTION_ID_LIMIT_ERROR.

 Endpoints SHOULD NOT issue updates of the Retire Prior To field before receiving RETIRE_CONNECTION_ID frames that retire all connection IDs indicated by the